spxctr00m/Metis-Cipher-Session-Q1-2025/week-1-projects/Abraham-Enoma/research-summary.md

 Layer 2 solutions enhance scalability by processing transactions off-chain.
 Examples include:
 - **Metis**: Uses optimistic rollups to batch transactions, reducing fees and increasing speed.
 - **Polygon**: Combines Proof of Stake with Plasma technology to enable faster and cheaper transactions.

+---

+## Conclusion

+This research gave me insights into how blockchain technology is solving real-world problems, from finance to supply chains.
+It also deepened my understanding of Ethereum’s structure, the importance of decentralization, and how Layer 2 solutions like Metis address scalability challenges.
+Finally, setting up MetaMask with the Metis network was a practical step in understanding blockchain integration.